ELEC 3002 Data Communications

 Coordinator Ranjith Liyanapathirana Opens in new window

-Description This unit is concerned with the principles and topics of fundamental importance to digital data communication, computer communication networks and telecommunications.
+Description This subject is concerned with the principles and topics of fundamental importance to digital data communication, computer communication networks and telecommunications.
 The lower layers of the protocol structure (physical layer, data link layer and some aspects of the network layer) and the physical medium (hardware and transmission lines) are emphasized.
 An engineering approach will be taken to provide an insight to transmission and transmission media, communication techniques and transmission efficiency.

 School Eng, Design & Built Env